Net worth of 'Barbie' star Margot Robbie and how she spends her fortune

 The production house has since released critically and commercially successful movies such as I, Tonya (2017), Promising Young Woman (2020) and Boston Strangler (2023), headlined by Robbie, Carey Mulligan and Keira Knightley, respectively.

-Through her company, Robbie is also the producer of Barbie whose total production budget is an estimated USD 100 million.
+Through her company, Robbie is also the producer of Barbie whose total production budget is an estimated USD 100 million (INR 820 crore approx.).

 Papa Salt gin